wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 * View the inventory of component frameworks that each service is built on.
 * Click inside a service box to go to the dashboard for that service.

 ## Examine Service Metrics and Drill Down

-When you select a service, you can examine the corresponding metrics and potential hot spots in detail, and then drill down to the Traces browser.
+When you select a service, you can examine the corresponding metrics to identify potential hot spots, and then drill down to the Traces browser.

 ![examine services](images/tracing_services.png)